Building foundations and removing barriers to food business ownership through experiential education and access to commercial kitchen facilities

-Lucy founded the Can-Do Kitchen as a program of Fair Food Matters ten years ago when she noticed the need for a shared-use kitchen in Kalamazoo.
+Lucy founded the Can-Do Kitchen as a program of Fair Food Matters in 2008 when she noticed the need for a shared-use kitchen in Kalamazoo.
 Her years of experience in natural foods retail, managing a production kitchen, farmers' market vending, and non-profit programming and administration led her to this work.
 Her passion for health, opportunity, and equity is the fuel that drives her.

 Director of Operations

-Sheena has been with the Can-Do Kitchen for seven years.
+Sheena has been with the Can-Do Kitchen since 2011.
 She has many years of experience in event planning, fundraising, customer service, and project management.
 Her passion for good food paired with the opportunity to empower local business owners lured Sheena to the food business incubator world in 2011.
 When she isn't at work, you'll find her on stage in a play or experimenting in her own kitchen with her husband and two kids.

 Facility & Volunteer Coordinator

 Susma joined the Can-Do Kitchen in 2018.
 Her background is rich in helping and empowering at-risk mothers, children, young women, and seniors in Nepal, India, Northern Michigan, and Texas.
 She moved to the United States from Nepal when she was 19 and received her Bachelor's Degree in Communication.
 Susma is pursuing her Master's in Public Administration, with the goal of obtaining her Doctorate and eliminating classism, racism, and sexism in our community.

 Our Board of Directors is committed to the vision of Can-Do Kitchen:

 As a result of Can-Do Kitchen, a diverse group of empowered, financially independent, entrepreneurs receive support and resources grounded in anti-racist values, contributing to Kalamazoo's economically vital community of diverse, locally-produced food options and thriving local employers.